bamlab/dev-standards/react-native/redux/pass-props-to-container.mo.md

 In this article, we will see how to have access to and use the props of a component inside its container.

-## The point of this article ?
+## The point of this article?

 Usually, developers need to have access to the props of a component inside its presentational part (the .component.js file) and not its container.
 Thus, they use the object form of mapStateToProps and mapDispatchToProps, which don't have access to the props of the component but are easier to use and write.

 ## Prerequisites

-* a react project : create one with [create-react-app](https://github.com/facebookincubator/create-react-app)
+* a react project: create one with [create-react-app](https://github.com/facebookincubator/create-react-app)
 * [redux installed](http://redux.js.org/docs/basics/UsageWithReact.html), make sure to install **redux** and **react-redux**

 ## Steps

-1. Create a simple component's container, for example a Todo component :
+1. Create a simple component's container, for example a Todo component:

 ```javascript
 import { connect } from 'react-redux';